KunkelAlexander/kunkelalexander.github.io/_posts/2025-07-23-computers-learning-bomberman-tabular-q.md

 In the final training phase, I simulate a full game in the *classic* scenario with multiple agents:

-* One **rule-based agent** (demonstrator)
+* Two **rule-based agents**
 * One **peaceful agent** that moves randomly and doesn't place bombs
-* One **tabular Q-learning agent** in classic mode
+* One **tabular Q-learning agent**

-The tabular Q-agent after 50,000 training rounds, referred to as *allstar* hereafter, plays fairly well and tends to achieve higher scores than the rule-based agents.
+The tabular Q-agent after 50,000 training episodes, referred to as *allstar* hereafter, plays fairly well and tends to achieve higher scores than the rule-based agents.

 <figure>
   <img src="{{ site.baseurl }}/assets/img/bomberle-python/7_allstar.gif"  width="100%" alt="">